freedomofpress/securedrop-dev-docs/docs/supported_languages.rst

 .. rubric:: Footnotes

-.. [#journalist_components] As of this writing, to include any future journalist-, admin, or otherwise *non*-source-facing components.

 .. [#review_coverage] Machine translation (e.g., Google Translate) MAY be used to close gaps in review coverage for an otherwise well-supported language.
    (It MAY NOT be used to close gaps in translation coverage.)

-.. [#source_components] As of this writing, to include any future source-facing components.
+Because of the risk of low-quality machine translations especially from minority languages, machine translation SHOULD be considered a last resort, on a case-by-case basis in consultation with Localization Lab.

 .. _`RFC 2119`: https://datatracker.ietf.org/doc/html/rfc2119
 .. _`language census`: https://github.com/freedomofpress/i18n_scan